mailgun/documentation/source/api-email-validation.rst

 .. warning:: Do not use your Mailgun private API key on publicly accessible code.
 Instead, use your Mailgun public key, available in the "Security" tab under the **Account** section of the Control Panel.

+.. warning:: This version is deprecated and will be replaced by /v4/ directories.

+             version-4-documentation_

 .. code-block:: url

      GET /address/validate